|

 batch – up to your neck in work – you have no excess or spare capacity to

 call upon to help you.
-If only you could
+If only you

-about and the concepts of detail and dynamic complexity of Senge.
-In the Fifth Discipline he describes these two types of complexity
+concepts of detail and dynamic complexity of Senge.

-Detail complexity – the sort where there are
+complexity – the sort where there are very many different variables to

-effect are subtle and the effect over time is not obvious.
-In
+complexity – the sort where cause and effect are subtle and the effect over time is not obvious.
+In operating a

-particularly complex.
+variety and not particularly complex.
+When someone tells

+you about detail complexity.
 When

-they are telling you about detail complexity.

-When someone tells you there are 3000 stock items, again they are telling you about detail
+someone tells you there are 3000 stock items, again they are telling you about detail

 complexity.
-However,
+However, when an

-are really looking at dynamic complexity.
+really looking at dynamic complexity.

 When an action has one set of consequences locally and a very

 different set of consequences in another part of the system, then there is dynamic complexity.
-When obvious interventions produce non-obvious
+When obvious interventions produce

-consequences, there is dynamic complexity.
-“The
+non-obvious consequences, there is dynamic complexity.
+“The real leverage

-complexity, not detail
+detail

 complexity (4).”
 Restated; the real